 Travel Tip #2: Excursions

-The further away from the ship you go on your excursion, the fewer people you see, and the better your options.
+The further away from the ship you go on your excursion, the fewer people you see, and the better your options are.
 Also, ask the locals where they would recommend you visit.

 Travel Tip #3: Roaming